blackant666/Reliance-Stock-Market-Prediction/README.md

 - 📈 [Data](https://www.business-standard.com/company/reliance-industr-476/price-history/1)

-- If want to download the data for the different companies you cant download form this website.
-From here you can Get both <b>BSE</b> and <b>NSE</b> data.
+- If you want to download data for different companies then you can download from this website.
+From here you can get both <b>BSE</b> and <b>NSE</b> data.

 # Libraries that i used in the project.